 • Government initiatives in seaweed production and implementation in packaging

 To lessen the negative impacts of synthetic agrochemicals on the environment, it is vital to develop bio-based agrochemicals.
 Government agencies have worked hard to control the creation and consumption of ecologically friendly items.
 For instance, Melbourne's Victoria University is leading a Sino-Australian effort to utilize seaweed as a substitute for plastic packaging, which was begun in November 2022.
 Every year, China produces and collects around 75 percent of the world's seaweed.
 There are seaweed farms on the Shandong Peninsula that have been set up specifically for the manufacture of polymers.
-Similarly, to this, the European Commission (EC) introduced a stakeholder platform in February 2022 to encourage the use of algae for packaging and nutrition.
+Similarly, the European Commission (EC) introduced a stakeholder platform in February 2022 to encourage the use of algae for packaging and nutrition.
 The project, known as EU4Algae, intends to hasten the commercialization of seaweed in Europe and increase consumer awareness of it.

 • By Application